ericbutz/developer-portal/app/guides/send-money/fetch-funding-sources.md

 ?>
 ```

+When the funding sources are successfully retrieved, you will receive a `200` HTTP response with the details of the funding sources.
+After retrieving the funding sources, we recommend storing the full URL for future use as it will be referenced when creating the transfer to this user’s bank account.

-## Fetch your Customer's list of available funding sources
+## Step 3B: Fetch your Customer's list of Available Funding Sources

-Use the [list an Customer's funding sources](https://docs.dwolla.com/#list-funding-sources-for-a-customer) endpoint to fetch a list of your own funding sources.
-You'll need the Customer URL which can be [retrieved from the API.](https://docs.dwolla.com/#list-and-search-customers)
+Use the [list an Customer’s funding sources](https://docs.dwolla.com/#list-funding-sources-for-a-customer) endpoint to fetch a list of your own funding sources.
+You’ll need the Customer URL which can be [retrieved from the API.](https://docs.dwolla.com/#list-and-search-customers)

-#### Request and response (view schema in 'raw')
+#### Request and Response (view schema in `raw`)

 ```raw
 GET https://api-sandbox.dwolla.com/customers/4BB512E4-AD4D-4F7E-BFD0-A232007F21A1/funding-sources